kristjanjansen/laravel-vite/README.md

 ![](./screenshot.png)

-## Using Laravel 8.x with Vite 2.x
+## Using Vite with Tailwind, Laravel, and Inertia.
+Also known as VITALI stack

 ### About

-This is a demo project showing off how to use recently launched [Vite 2](https://vitejs.dev/) (super-fast ESM-based development environment, and production bundler) with Laravel.
+This is a project template showing off how to use [Vite 2](https://vitejs.dev/) (super-fast ESM-based development environment, and production bundler) with [Laravel](https://laravel.com/), [TailwindCSS](https://tailwindcss.com/) and [Inertia](https://inertiajs.com/).

-It relies on Vite's [backend integration](https://vitejs.dev/guide/backend-integration.html) support and configures Vite to support Laravel-specific file layout and naming conventions.
-It also removes the need for Webpack-based Laravel Mix.

-> This experiment provides a basic JS + Vue + CSS support with hot reload, but there is also a draft PR with Tailwind support https://github.com/kristjanjansen/laravel-vite/pulls
+### Updates

+This is a v2 of the template.
+Here are the changes compared to the last version:

+-   Upgraded all the dependencies
+-   Added Tailwind support with the latest JIT compiler
+-   Added Inertia support with lazy-loaded pages and routes
+-   Added examples with `<script setup>` syntax
+-   Added `tsconfig.json` to support Vetur / Volar plugins for VS Code.
+-   Added component autoloading
+-   Added auto reloading for Laravel files

 ### Getting started